-Presented by the Antitrust Section along with the Labor and Employment Law and Litigation Sections, the seminar will cover how antitrust laws apply in the HR context, degrees of risk in non-solicitation agreements, areas in which plaintiffs are bringing non-solicitation cases, issues and strategies in litigating non-solicitation cases, and compensation benchmarking and surveys.
+Presented by the Antitrust Section along with the Labor and Employment Law and Litigation Sections, the seminar covered how antitrust laws apply in the HR context, degrees of risk in non-solicitation agreements, areas in which plaintiffs are bringing non-solicitation cases, issues and strategies in litigating non-solicitation cases, and compensation benchmarking and surveys.

 About the Bar Association of San Francisco

 The Bar Association of San Francisco champions equal access to justice and promotes humanity, excellence, and diversity in the legal profession.
 Since 1872 BASF has been providing San Francisco legal professionals with networking and pro bono opportunities in order to better serve the community.
 Learn more at sfbar.org.

 A partner in Lieff Cabraser’s San Francisco office, Ms. Chan has represented plaintiffs in employment, whistleblower law, and antitrust cases.
 Her successes at the firm include representing direct purchasers of titanium dioxide against the titanium dioxide manufacturers for conspiring to fix prices.
 She has worked extensively on the case’s trial preparation, including drafting and arguing motions in limine.
 In 2013, the case settled before trial for $163 million.

 A partner in Lieff Cabraser’s San Francisco office, Dean Harvey represents individuals and companies in antitrust, business tort, employment, and intellectual property litigation.
 His cases seek to remedy and prevent wrongful conduct by dominant firms.
 These precedent-setting lawsuits concern a wide variety of industries and markets.
 Remedies include reimbursing purchasers who have overpaid for price-fixed products; preventing monopolists from stifling innovation and eliminating competition; and obtaining damages for businesses, inventors, and copyright owners.